Essential Facts and Figures

 - $1.3 billion endowment

-- Cooperative Extension Service provides services to citizens in all 100 counties and the Eastern Band of Cherokee Indians
+- NC State Extension provides services to citizens in all 100 counties and the Eastern Band of Cherokee Indians

 #1 Best College in North Carolina